Science and the Catholic Church: Astronomy

-The Catholic Church's longstanding interest and investment in astronomy prior to the scientific revolution fueled developments in related fields and set the Church up to become a nexus of astronomical study through the scientific revolution and into the early modern period in spite of the flagrant conflicts between Copernican and church doctrine.
+The Catholic Church's interest and investment in astronomy before and during the scientific revolution played a significant role in developing related fields.
+While the Church supported many astronomical studies, this support was at times complicated by doctrinal conflicts, such as those involving the heliocentric theory proposed by Copernicus and supported by Galileo.
+Historian John L. Heilbron states, "the Roman Catholic Church gave more financial and social support to the study of astronomy for over six centuries, from the recovery of ancient learning during the late Middle Ages into the Enlightenment, than any other, and probably all, other Institutions."

 The Church's interest in astronomy stemmed from issues surrounding the determination of the date for Easter, which was originally tied to the Hebrew lunisolar calendar.
 In the 4th century, due to perceived problems with the Hebrew calendar's leap month system, the Council of Nicaea prescribed that Easter would fall on the first Sunday following the first full moon after the vernal equinox.
 Thus, it became necessary that the Church have the capacity to predict the date of Easter with enough accuracy and forewarning to allow both for sufficient time to prepare for the feast as well as ensure the universal celebration of the holy day across all of the Church's dominion – a daunting logistical feat.
 This necessity fueled constant innovation and refinement of astronomical practice as the solar and lunar years diverge over centuries.

+Between 1650 and 1750, four observatories run by the Catholic Church were among the best solar observatories in the world.
+Built largely to fix an unquestionable date for Easter, they also housed instruments that threw light on the disputed geometry of the Solar System.